 A sales tax certificate of authority can be obtained by registering online with New York Business Express.

-According to the Department of Taxation, you must apply at least 20 days before making taxable sales or providing taxable services in New York.
+According to the New York State Department of Taxation, you must apply at least 20 days before making taxable sales or providing taxable services in New York.